 Experience the thrill and beauty of Old Faithful with your family in a fun-filled adventure to Yellowstone, our nation’s first national park.
 Yellowstone is a land of mountains, lakes and geysers that will fascinate everyone, no matter their age.
-During the day, your family will paddle 24-foot Voyageur canoes on Lewis Lake or fish for cutthroat trout on Yellowstone Lake.
-When not on the water you could be hiking around the Midway Geyser Basin and the Grand Canyon of Yellowstone, known for its yellow-banded bluffs and 50 species of wildflowers.
+During the day, your family could be hiking around the Midway Geyser Basin and the Grand Canyon of Yellowstone, known for its yellow-banded bluffs and 50 species of wildflowers.
 At night you will swap jokes, stories and s’mores with your new friends around the campfire.
 Yellowstone is a kid-friendly vacation and also a great vacation spot for teenagers.
 Introduce your family to the fascinating animals, bubbling thermal pools, and other unique features of Yellowstone National Park with Wilderness Inquiry.

 The trip starts at Grant Village in Yellowstone National Park late in the afternoon.
-Set up camp and get to know your trip mates.
+Set up camp and get to know your guides.
 Over supper share expectations for the upcoming days.
 There are several options for activities in Yellowstone National Park, which your Wilderness Inquiry staff will share with you.

 After a hearty camp breakfast with great coffee take off for a sightseeing tour of Yellowstone.
 Get acquainted with some of Yellowstone’s geothermal activity at the Midway Geyser Basin.
 Take in the vibrant colors of Grand Prismatic Spring and other hot springs in the area.
 Choose a hiking option for the afternoon that could include Fairy Falls, Mystic Falls or Old Faithful!
 On your way back to your campsite, swing in for Huckleberry ice cream.

 Enjoy a picnic lunch and rock skipping along the lake shore before preparing for an afternoon hike.
 One option could include Lonestar Geyser.
 Nearly as predictable as Old Faithful, this geyser is off the beaten path in the midst of a beautiful forest.